About Tangram –The Piramal Challenge

 To register, Students should:

-Once registered, students will have the opportunity to use the digital resources for Round I and Round II under the Resources section.
+Once registered, students will have the opportunity to use the digital resources for level I and level II under the Resources section.

 When completing the official registration form, the Students will be asked to accept the official rules.
 Failure to accept the official rules will prohibit completion of the official registration form.
 Participation in the competition is subject to each Student Team's online acceptance of Piramal’s official rules.